Misaligned gas acquisition as a formation pathway of S0 galaxies: data analysis

-We search the faint merger remnant features in MPL-10 galaxies from the Dark Energy Spectroscopic Instrument (DESI) Legacy Imaging Surveys \citep{dey_overview_2019}, which is $\sim$2~mag deeper than SDSS.
-Following the method described in \cite{li_impact_2021}, we convolve the $r$-band image with a Gaussian kernel to match the lower resolution of $g$-band image and stack them together to increase the S/N. Based on the stacked images, we divide galaxies into isolated and interacting ones.
-Fig.~\ref{fig:merger_sample} shows examples of galaxies with interacting features: (a) on-going merger; (b) galaxies with tidal features; (c) galaxies with extended asymmetric stellar halo; (d) galaxies with shells.
-737 out of 9456 MPL-10 galaxies with merger remnant features (b, c, d) are selected through this process.
+Based on DESI survey, we search for faint merger remnant features of the 9247 MPL-10 galaxies in the PyMorph catalogue.
+The DESI images are $\sim$2$\,\mathrm{mag}$ deeper than SDSS in the $g$-, $r$-band.
+The DESI surveys cover $\sim$14000$\,\mathrm{deg}^2$ of sky and are composed of three public projects.
+These include the Beijing-Arizona Sky Survey \citep[BASS;][]{zou_project_2017}, which provides $g$-band and $r$-band images on the Bok 2.3-m telescope; the Mayall $z$-band Legacy Surveys \citep[MzLS;][]{silva_mayall_2016}, which provides $z$-band images on the 4-m Mayall telescope; the Dark Energy Camera Legacy Survey \citep[DECaLS;][]{blum_decam_2016}, which provides $g$-band, $r$-band and $z$-band images on the 4-m Blanco telescope.
+Following the procedure described in \cite{li_impact_2021}, we convolve the $r$-band image with a Gaussian kernel to match the resolution of the $g$-band image and stack them together to increase the S/N. Based on the stacked images, we divide galaxies into isolated and interacting ones.
+Fig.~\ref{fig:merger_sample} shows examples of galaxies with interacting features, including: (a) on-going mergers; (b) galaxies with tidal features; (c) galaxies with extended asymmetric stellar halos; (d) galaxies with shells.
+Our analysis identifies 737 galaxies with merger remnant features (b, c, d).